PlayClan/native_updater/README.md

 **appStoreUrl** is to launch your App Store URL if you're developing for iOS.
 Follow this [link](https://support.google.com/admob/answer/3086746?hl=en "Find your app store URL") on how to find your App Store URL.

-**playStoreUrl** is to launch your Play Store URL if you're developing for Android.
-Follow this [link](https://support.google.com/admob/answer/3086746?hl=en "Find your app store URL") on how to find your Play Store URL.

 **iOSDescription** is to use your custom alert description on `UpdateCupertinoAlert`.
 The default is `<App Name> requires that you update to the latest version.
 You cannot use this app until it is updated.` or `<App Name> recommends that you update to the latest version.
 You can keep using this app while downloading the update.`

 **iOSUpdateButtonLabel** is used to set your custom Update Button Label on `UpdateCupertinoAlert`.
 The default is `Update`.